 With the CityPass, all public transport is free.
 Because you have to pick up your card in town, you still have to get the bus from the airport.
 After that, you can save up to €10 ($11) in two days with the 48-hour CityPass.

 Free Tour of Bordeaux

 WIth your Bordeaux CityPass, you get a free tour of the city.
 There are several options to choose from: touristic train, imperial bus, or guided tour by coach or walking.
 The Touristic Train Tour isn’t a real train; it has wheels and goes around the city visiting the historic sites from the Gallo-Roman period up to 18th-century developments.
 The Imperial Bus Tour is the usual Hop-On, Hop-Off Bus Tour available in cities around the world, offering an audio guide and the ability to get on and off the tour over a 24 hour period.
-The Imperial Bus isn’t available in January and early February, which is when we went.
+The Imperial Bus isn’t available in January and early February, which is when I went.

 Cité du Vin

 The highlight of the Bordeaux CityPass (and the city, for that matter) is the Cité du Vin Wine Museum.
 To say this is a state-of-the-art museum would be an understatement.
 The amount of information given is massive, from the history of winemaking to the different crops all over the world.
 Some of the displays are interactive, such as where you can smell the different scents of wine.
 Your entrance ticket also comes with a free wine tasting on the top floor where you’ll have a beautiful panoramic view of Bordeaux.